Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-Intuitively, suppose by way of contradiction that the high type demands $p_s<1$ with positive probability.
-The low type must offer every price in $\mathbf{P}_s \cap (p_s,1)$ with positive probability.
-This is because otherwise, the high type will find it strictly profitable to deviate to one of these prices instead of offering $p_s$.
-In equilibrium, for every pair of prices offered by the seller with positive probability, offering the higher price will lead to a longer expected delay but a higher expected trading price.
-This implies that when the low type has an incentive to demand a higher price $p_s'$, the high type should have no incentive to demand a lower price $p_s$.
-This leads to a contradiction and implies that the high type must demand $1$ following any of the buyer's screening offer.
+For some intuition, suppose by way of contradiction that the high type demands $p_s<1$ with strictly positive probability.
+The rational low-cost type must demand every price in $\mathbf{P}_s \bigcap (p_s,1)$ with strictly positive probability.
+This is because otherwise, the buyer will assign probability $1$ to the high-cost type and the commitment type after observing the seller offering such a price, after which she will concede immediately.
+Anticipating this, the high-cost type will find it strictly profitable to deviate to one of these prices in $\mathbf{P}_s \bigcap (p_s,1)$ instead of offering $p_s$.
+We then establish a monotonicity result, that for each pair of prices offered by the seller with positive probability, offering the higher price will lead to a longer expected delay and a higher expected trading price.
+This implies that when the low type has an incentive to demand a higher price $p_s' > p_s$, the high type should have no incentive to demand a strictly lower price $p_s$.
+Since the low type must demand every price in $\mathbf{P}_s \bigcap (p_s,1)$ with strictly positive probability and our richness assumption requires that $\sup \mathbf{P}_s \backslash \{1\}=1$, the high type must demand $1$ following any of the buyer's screening offer.